jhofscheier/ltex-utils.nvim/TUTORIAL.md

 In order to add, delete, or modify these rules follow the instructions given in the Section [Hide False Positives](#hide-false-positives).
 Also, keybindings in the Telescope window are identical.

+## Disable `ltex-ls` Spell Checking
+Should you prefer using vim's built-in spell checker and wish to turn off spell checking functionality provided by `ltex-ls`, you can disable the rule denoted as `MORFOLOGIK_RULE_[language identifier]` (replace `[language identifier]` with the corresponding language identifier).
+For example, for `EN_US`, the respective rule will be `MORFOLOGIK_RULE_EN_US`.

+You will need to activate the built-in spell checker yourself.
+This can typically be done with a command such as `set spell=en`.